imagineeeinc/DOOM/README.md

 # DOOM
-A powerfully small terminal emulator
+A powerfully small terminal emulator, THE TERMINAL OF DOOM